Step 1: Introducing your dog to the crate

 Put the crate in an area of your house where you and your family spend a lot of time, such as the family room or kitchen.
 Put a soft sleeping blanket or towel in the crate.
-Bring your puppy over to the crate and talk to him in an excited, happy tone of voice.
-Make sure the door to the crate is securely fastened open so it won’t accidentally hit your puppy and frighten him.
-Drop some small tidbits of food around the crate, just inside the door, and then gradually all the way inside to encourage your puppy to enter.
+Bring your dog over to the crate and talk to him in an excited, happy tone of voice.
+Make sure the door to the crate is securely fastened open so it won’t accidentally hit your dog and frighten him.
+Drop some small tidbits of food around the crate, just inside the door, and then gradually all the way inside to encourage your dog to enter.
 If she doesn’t go all the way in at first to get the food, that’s OK.
 DO NOT force her to enter.

-Step 2: Feeding your puppy in the crate After your puppy has been introduced to the crate, you can begin feeding him his regular meals near the crate for a while.
+After your dog has been introduced to the crate, you can begin feeding him his regular meals near the crate for a while.
 This will create pleasant associations with the crate and decrease any fear he has of the crate.
-If your puppy is readily entering the crate when you begin step 2, you can place the food dish all the way at the back of the crate.
-However, if your puppy is still reluctant to enter the crate, then place the dish right in front of the open door or as far inside as he will readily go without becoming fearful or anxious.
-Each time you feed him, place the dish a little more toward the back of the crate.
-Once your puppy is comfortably eating his food while standing in the crate, you can close the door while he’s eating.
+If your dog is readily entering the crate when you begin step 2, you can place the food dish all the way at the back of the crate.
+However, if your dog is still reluctant to enter the crate, then place the dish right in front of the open door or as far inside as she will readily go without becoming fearful or anxious.
+Each time you feed her, place the dish a little more toward the back of the crate.
+Once your dog is comfortably eating her food while standing in the crate, you can close the door while she’s eating.

-At first, open the door as soon as he finishes his meal, let him out, and praise him.
-With each succeeding feeding, leave the door closed a few minutes longer, until he is staying in the crate without protesting for 10 minutes or so after eating.
-If he begins to whine to be let out, you may have increased the duration of crating too quickly.
-Next time, try leaving him for a shorter time.
-Be sure to release him from the crate when he is not whining or barking.
-If vocalizing results in being let out of the crate, or if he needs to be let outside to eliminate.
-If you follow the training procedure outlined above, your puppy should not have been reinforced by being let out of the crate when whining.
-Initially you can ignore the whining.
-Your puppy may stop if he is just testing to see if he’ll be let out.
-Yelling at him or pounding on the crate may only increase his vocalizations.
-If the whining continues after you have ignored it for several minutes, you can repeat the phrase your puppy has associated with going outside to eliminate.
-If he responds and becomes excited, take him outside.
-This should be a trip with a purpose - not play time.
-If you are convinced that your puppy does not need to eliminate, the best response is to ignore the whining completely.
-Most attempts at punishing the behavior actually end up inadvertently reinforcing it because the puppy is getting attention from you.
+At first, open the door as soon as she finishes her meal, let him out, and praise him.
+Slowly increase the amount of time she spends in the crate after finishing her meal up to 10 minutes.
+If she begins to whine to be let out, you may have increased the duration of crating too quickly.
+Next time, try leaving her for a shorter time.
+Be sure to release her from the crate when she is not whining or barking.
+If vocalizing results in being let out of the crate, she’s more likely to do it again (and for longer and louder) next time!

+If you are convinced that your dog does not need to eliminate, the best response is to ignore the whining completely.
+Most attempts at punishing the behavior actually end up inadvertently reinforcing it because the dog is getting attention from you.
 During the process of ignoring whining, expect it to get worse before it gets better.
-You cannot give in, otherwise you will have taught your puppy that he must whine loud and long to get what he wants!
+You cannot give in, otherwise you will have taught your dog that she must whine loud and long to get what she wants!
 If you have progressed very gradually through the training steps and have not attempted to hurry the process and cut corners, you will not be likely to encounter this problem.
 If the problem becomes unmanageable, you may need to restart the crate training process from the very beginning.